LoginRadius/engineering-portal/content/blog/hashing-user-passwords-using-bcryptjs/index.md

 coverImage: "index.jpg"
 author: "Hridayesh Sharma"
 tags: ["NodeJS", "JavaScript", "Hashing"]
 description: "Storing plain text passwords is one of the worst habits of our time.
-Don't store plain text passwords, use passwords hashing instead."
+Don't store plain text passwords, instead use passwords hashing."
 ---

-Imagine a scenario where you store all the user passwords in plain text in your database i.e passwords are stored as it is in the database without any modification.
-Now some hacker gets access to your database and they can see any of the user credentials stored in the database and do whatever they want.
+Imagine a scenario where you store all the user passwords in plain text in your database, i.e., passwords are stored in the database without any modification.
+Now some hacker gets access to your database, and they can see any of the user credentials stored in the database and do whatever they want.
 Congratulation, all your user data is compromised.

 What if we could prevent this from happening?
-What if there was a way to prevent a hacker to get access to your user passwords even if your database is compromised?
+What if there was a way to prevent a hacker from accessing your user passwords even if your database is compromised?
 Yes, there is one called **Password Hashing**.

 ### What is password hashing?
 Hashing is a one-way ticket to data encryption.
 Hashing performs a one-way transformation on a password, turning the password into another String, called the hashed password.
 Hashing is called one way because it's practically impossible to get the original text from a hash.

 ### Prerequisites
-Before moving on I am assuming you have some idea about the following:
+Before moving on, I am assuming you have some idea about the following:
   - Working with Node Ecosystem
   - A brief idea about MongoDB
   - and Some JavaScript Knowledge